 Use Tools That Will Make Your Planning Easier

 When I am the “adult in charge” of trip planning, it is so helpful to be able to house all of my important trip details in one place.
 We used Disney’s My Disney Experience app for just that reason, and it has helped us to stay relaxed and organized.
 MDE keeps our confirmation number for our reservation, as well as our plans for any given day of our vacation, in one central place and easily accessible.

 With a little advanced preparation, a Disney trip for a mom/daughter duo can be both magical and meaningful for years to come.
-We are looking forward to enjoying the fruits of our planning labors, and I hope that you will have a fun and successful adventure as you plan yours!
+We most definitely enjoyed the fruits of our planning labors.
+I hope that you will have a fun and successful adventure as you plan yours!